fish-quant/fq-imjoy/docs/imjoy-installation.md

 * MacOS: Open Launchpad, then click the terminal icon.
 * Linux: Open a terminal window

 We recommend creating a **dedicated environment** to run code in this analysis package.
 Having a dedicated environment, increases stability of the code by reducing possible conflicts with other installed packages.
-To create an environment called `fq-imjoy`, open an anaconda prompt and type (Confirm with `y` when asked if you want to proceed (`Proceed ([y]/n)?`):
+To create an environment called `fq-imjoy`, open an anaconda prompt and type:

 ``` bash
 conda create --name fq-imjoy python=3.7
 ```

+Confirm with `y` when asked if you want to proceed (`Proceed ([y]/n)?`).

 **Activate the environment**: